The Catacombs of San Sebastian have attracted both pilgrims and tourists for centuries.

 Initially, it was called Ad Catacumbas – a name derived from the Greek kata (near) and kymbas (cavity) because they were near quarries.

-Ever since the word ‘Catacombs’ has been used to refer to underground Christian burials chambers.
+Ever since the word ‘Catacombs’ has been used to refer to underground Christian burial chambers.

-In this article, we share everything you must know before booking your San Sebastian Catacombs tour.
+This article shares everything you must know before booking Catacombs of San Sebastian tour tickets.

 What to expect at San Sebastiano Catacombs

-These tours include access only to specific sectors of the world’s earliest catacombs.
+These tours only access specific sectors of the world’s earliest catacombs.

 The 1st level is almost destroyed, but visitors can see frescoes, stucco work, and epigraphs on the 2nd level of the Catacombs.

-You also get to see three perfectly preserved mausoleums and walls plastered with hundreds of invocations to Peter and Paul.
+You also see three perfectly preserved mausoleums and walls plastered with hundreds of invocations to Peter and Paul.

-Worshippers engraved these in the 3rd and 4th centuries before the Basilica above got built.
+Worshippers engraved these in the 3rd and 4th centuries before the Basilica above was built.

 Don’t miss out on the section of pagan Roman tombs.